prestodb/presto/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 The config file is specified in JSON format.

 * It contains the rules defining which catalog can be accessed by which user (see Catalog Rules below).
+* The schema access rules defining which schema can be accessed by which user (see Schema Rules below).
 * The principal rules specifying what principals can identify as what users (see Principal Rules below).

-This plugin currently only supports catalog access control rules and principal rules.
+This plugin currently supports catalog access control rules, schema access control rules and principal rules.
 If you want to limit access on a system level in any other way, you must implement a custom SystemAccessControl plugin (see :doc:`/develop/system-access-control`).